 2. Go to the innuOS dashboard > SERVER > DISC RIPPER page.
 Please notice the “eject” button on the top right corner – use it if you need to cancel any ongoing CD rip or to force eject any disc.
 Also notice several ripping options available in the center of the screen;

 3. By default the selected “Ripping Mode” is “Automatic” meaning that the system will automatically rip the CD and retrieve the available Album information and then add it to the Music Library index.
 Alternatively, you may opt for the “Assisted” mode instead where the system will retrieve the available Album information but will ask you to confirm it or edit/correct any information before adding it to the Music Library.
 Optionally you may open “MORE OPTIONS” to change the “Ripping Speed” from the default “Fast” to “Quiet” (will take approximately double the time to rip but will do it quieter) or the “Ripping Format” from the default “FLAC” to “WAV” (both are lossless audio formats but WAV is uncompressed therefore will require more storage space for the same tracks/albums);

 4. Ripping will start automatically when a CD is detected.
 The Album information is presented and you can follow the ripping progression track by track;

-5. When finished successfully the disc will be automatically ejected and the Album will be immediately available on the Music Library to play.
-Unless there was some difficulty in the ripping process or some other issue found after the rip is finished – in that case you’ll find an entry on the CD RIP HISTORY list below;
+5. When finished successfully the disc will be automatically ejected and the Album will be immediately available in the Music Library to play.
+Unless there was some difficulty in the ripping process or some other issue found after the rip is finished – in that case, you’ll find an entry on the CD RIP HISTORY list below;

 6. (optional) On the CD RIPPER page you can find the CD RIP HISTORY and any possible issue found with any CD rip.
 In this example the Album is a potential duplicate of a previously ripped or imported Album;